 Due back time: Approx. 5.30pm, Railway Place, Coleraine

--Price includes entrances fees to Mussenden Temple, Dunluce Castle, Bushmills Distillery (Subject to availability), Giants Causeway, and Carrick-a-Rede Rope Bridge
+-Price excludes entrances fees to Mussenden Temple, Dunluce Castle, Bushmills Distillery (Subject to availability), and Carrick-a-Rede Rope Bridge

 -Hotel pick-up available on request (Causeway Coast area only)